Kenya swears in president, West faces balancing act

 An Asian diplomat said Kenya could not easily switch away from Western markets, even if ties with Asia were growing.

-(Additional reporting by George Obulutsa and Richard Lough; Writing by Edmund Blair; Editing by Richard Lough and Kevin Liffey)
+(Additional reporting by George Obulutsa; Writing by Edmund Blair; Editing by Richard Lough and Pravin Char)